lpil/lpil/docs/_posts/2022-06-19-deploying-gleam-on-fly-io.md

 ## Preparing to deploy

-Fly.io has built in support for some languages, but Gleam isn't one of them, so I'll have to use their docker support instead.
+Fly.io has built in support for some languages but Gleam isn't one of them, so I'll have to use their docker support instead.

 Within the Gleam project I create a file named `Dockerfile` with these contents.